 RUNSESTAD & HAYDN

-With the South Bend Symphony Symphony Orchestra and also featuring I Shall Lift Up Mine Eyes, Alleluia and Ave Verum by Jake Runestad.
+In Celebration of the 30th Anniversary of The South Bend Chamber Singers, also featuring I Will Lift Mine Eyes, Alleluia and Ave Verum by Jake Runestad.

 Sunday, March 24, 2019